An American Odyssey: Harvesting Madaké Bamboo in the Southeast

 Me in my first North American Japanese Madaké bamboo grove, Virginia, 2009

-It was the late winter of 2009 when I stumbled upon a massive, old Madaké grove prospering just a few towns over from my birthplace in Norfolk, Virginia.
+Late winter 2009 was when I stumbled upon a massive, old Madaké grove growing just a few towns over from my birthplace in Norfolk, Virginia.
 Planted beside a large Japanese company, it was a hidden world where I would eventually find the largest diameter stalk of Madaké ever recorded in the US.
 In retrospect, it seems silly that the idea of Madaké in America was such a surprise.
-As a child, my own yard was a landscape of Japanese ornamental plants cultivated by my father and grandfather.
+As a child, my own yard was a landscape of Japanese ornamental plants cultivated by my Dad and Grandfather.

 The Guardian of the Groves and a Test of Trust